 Learning a foreign language promotes awareness of other cultures, how ethnic heritage shapes family dynamics and rituals, cultural perceptions and beliefs, or even your own life and ancestry.

-If your motivation for learning another language stems from an appreciation for where your family originates from, consider studying whichever language reflects that ancestry.
+If your motivation for learning foreign languages stems from an appreciation for where your family originates from, consider studying whichever language reflects that ancestry.

 Caucasians often find German or French beneficial, while Hispanics gravitate toward Spanish or Portuguese.
 Asians might choose Malay or Chinese, while those of Middle Eastern descent likely connect with Arabic.